 No additional restrictions may be placed on the redistribution of either the original work or a derivative work.
 (The exact language is: "You may not impose any further restrictions on the exercise of the rights granted or affirmed under this License.")

-The question of whether or not this is a good way to promote free software is one of the most persistent holy wars on the Internet (see the section called “Avoid Holy Wars” in Chapter 6, Communications), and we won't investigate it here.
+The question of whether or not this is a good way to promote free software is one of the most persistent holy wars on the Internet (see the section called “Avoid Holy Wars”), and we won't investigate it here.
 What's important for our purposes is that GPL compatibility is something to consider when choosing a license.
 The GPL is by far the most popular open source license, having more than twice as many projects released under it as under the next most popular licenses.
-If you want your code to be able to be mixed freely with GPLed code—and there's a lot of GPLed code out there—then you should pick a GPL-compatible license.
+If you want your code to be able to be mixed freely with GPLed code — and there's a lot of GPLed code out there — then you should pick a GPL-compatible license.
 Most of the GPL-compatible open source licenses are also proprietary-compatible: that is, code under such a license can be used in a GPLed program, and it can be used in a proprietary program.
 Of course, the results of these mixings would not be compatible with each other, since one would be under the GPL and the other would be under a closed-source license.
 But that concern applies only to the derivative works, not to the code you distribute in the first place.